Hearing Aids Overview

 Invisible in the Canal (IIC):

-this is the smallest and most discreet type of hearing aid device that exists.
+Invisible hearing aids are the smallest and most discreet type of hearing aid device that exists.
 IIC hearing aids are worn fully in the ear canal.

 Leading Hearing Aid Brands